Halo-Lab/kickin/README.md

 > For using shortcodes do not write template with arrow functions, because [they do not have access to `this`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)!

 _logo.png_ will be resolved to `src/assets/images/logo.png`, then `webp` and `avif` images will be generated and placed along with source image in build directory.
-In HTML you will receive efficient images with right paths 😊!
+In HTML, you will receive efficient images with right paths 😊!

 > This is thanks to [eleventy-shortcode-image](https://github.com/Halo-Lab/eleventy-shortcode-image).